jsstenzel/llamas-vvopt/README.md

 ## SETUP

-Unfortunately requires Python 3.8.8 specifically -- some of the libraries start to fight each other in later Python versions, last time I checked
+Unfortunately requires Python 3.8.8 specifically -- some of the libraries start to fight each other in later Python versions, last time I checked.

 Set up a suitable environment by following these steps: